Lorraine K. Bannai

 Biography

 Professor Bannai has written and spoken widely on the wartime Japanese American incarceration and its present-day relevance.
-She has testified before the U.S. Senate Judiciary Committee and co-authored amicus briefs on behalf of the children of Fred Korematsu, Gordon Hirabayashi, and Minoru Yasui on the continuing lessons of the incarceration.
-She has co-authored the book Race, Rights, and National Security: Law and the Japanese American Incarceration, and authored a biography of Fred Korematsu, Enduring Conviction: Fred Korematsu and His Quest for Justice.
+She has testified before the U.S. Senate Judiciary Committee and served as a commentator on the podcast More Perfect.
+She has co-authored amicus briefs on behalf of the children of Fred Korematsu, Gordon Hirabayashi, and Minoru Yasui on the continuing lessons of the incarceration and the book Race, Rights, and National Security: Law and the Japanese American Incarceration (3d ed.).
+She has also written an award-winning biography of Fred Korematsu, Enduring Conviction: Fred Korematsu and His Quest for Justice.

 Publications